niplav/site/masturbation_and_attractiveness.md

 	Test summary:
-	    outcome with 95% confidence: fail to reject h_0 two-sided p-value:           0.2680
+	    outcome with 95% confidence: fail to reject h_0 two-sided p-value:           0.4868

 	Details:
-	    number of observations in each group: [50, 50] Mann-Whitney-U statistic:             4571.5
+	    number of observations in each group: [70, 70] Mann-Whitney-U statistic:             2609.5
-	    rank sums:                            [9621.5, 10478.5]
+	    rank sums:                            [5094.5, 4775.5]
-	    adjustment for ties:                  868776.0
+	    adjustment for ties:                  252192.0
-	    normal approximation (μ, σ):          (-428.5, 386.406)
+	    normal approximation (μ, σ):          (159.5, 228.655)

-I then first changed the probabilities in the dummy data generation script slightly (reducing the probability of failure in each step by only a few percentage points):
+I then slightly changed the probabilities in the dummy data generation script (reducing the probability of failure in each step by only a few percentage points):

 	dur::[0.1 0.2 0.25 0.3 0.75 0.9 0.98]
 	aft::[0.15 0.3 0.35 0.4 0.8 0.93 0.99]